Speakers:

 Summary

 Drs.
-Natalie Martiniello and Walter Wittich will present a dynamic overview of the most impactful projects emerging from more than five years of research collaboration with the MAB.
+Natalina Martiniello and Walter Wittich will present a dynamic overview of the most impactful projects emerging from more than five years of research collaboration with the MAB teams of the Lethbridge-Layton-Mackay Rehabilitation Center.
 Drawing on a diverse portfolio of initiatives, the session highlights how sustained partnerships can drive meaningful innovation in accessibility, rehabilitation, and lived experience.

 Dr. Martiniello will share insights from her mentorship of summer students with visual impairments funded through Habilitas grants, emphasizing the transformative learning experiences and leadership pathways these opportunities created.
 She will also discuss recent advances in braille display research and their implications for everyday information access.